mohitkyadav/cruzz-web/README.md

 ## Usage instructions
-* signup with a @iiitvadodara.ac.in email
+* signup with a valid email
 * Make sure https://cruzz.herokuapp.com is live and working